-Note that authoritative message information (apart from message status) is held in the message databases.
-The index server can be rebuilt from the message database, and the presence of prebuilt index attribute values stored in message files means that a full decode of messages is not required during this process.
+Note that authoritative message information is held in the message databases.
+The message index can be completely rebuilt from the message database, and the presence of prebuilt index attribute values stored in message files means that a full decode of messages is not required during this process.

 The M-Store X.400 server is a single process, comprising a number of modules.
 The P7 server module supports P7 connections initiated by multiple P7 clients and will:

-- Support Summarize, List, Fetch, Register (auto action) and Delete operations using the In Box or Out Box databases, and the index server.
+- Support Summarize, List, Fetch, Register (auto action) and Delete operations using the In Box or Out Box database.

 - Pass Indirect Submission operations to the P3 Submission module.